Rythm & Seasons

 She influences the underground currents in Earth energy, the mood swings of mind, body, behaviour and emotion.
 The moon’s phases reflect her dance with Sun and Earth, her closest relatives in the sky.
 Together, these three heavenly bodies weave the web of light and dark into our lives.

-The art or magic as human beings is not to fight but align with the tides so that we are not manipulated by the phases of the moon.
-That way we can even use the power of the lunar rhythms instead of feeling ourselves as being victims by outer circumstances.
+The art or magic as human beings is not to fight but align with the tides and life flows, so that we are not manipulated by the phases of the moon, natural rhythms and seasons.

 My approach to working with people is always treating them as being whole.
 Because I believe that all we need already is inside or temporarily outside, ready to being used.